optimizacija/neovim-config/README.md

 I will make the whole installation process more friendly in the future, but for now just follow these simple steps.

-1. Install the package manager - [packer](https://github.com/wbthomason/packer.nvim)
-2. Download this repo
+1. Download this repo
 ```bash
 git clone git@github.com:optimizacija/neovim-config.git
 ```
-3. Put the contents of this repo where NeoVim can find them.
+2. Put the contents of this repo where NeoVim can find them.
 On Linux this is most likely `$HOME/.config/nvim`.
+3. Create a *data* folder.
+This is where NeoVim will search for its packages, including Packer.
+    - On Linux this is `$HOME/.config/share/nvim`.
+Otherwise check the output of `:lua print(vim.fn.stdpath('data')`.
+4. Open NeoVim and let it install Packer and all the dependencies (ignore the errors).
-4. Open NeoVim and run `:PackerInstall` command to install all the plugins.
+5. Open NeoVim again and wait for nvim-treesitter to install all of its dependencies (ignore the errors).
-5. Install LSP support, run `:LSPInstall <server>` for each lang server you need (this definitelly needs to be improved)
+6. Install LSP support, run `:LSPInstall <server>` for each lang server you need (this definitelly needs to be improved) (*WIP*)

-If you run into any troubles try reopening NeoVim and rerun install commands.

 ## Icons